Home

 Try Babysitting!

-Another classic kid business, like the lemonade stand, babysitting can be a great way to earn money.
+If the lemonade stand is a classic kid business, then babysitting is the same business opportunity for preteens.
+Plus, it has all the right qualities to fit a preteen and help with preteen money management.
+It can be a great way to earn money.
 It doesn't require any money to get started and uses skills you probably already have - especially if you have younger siblings.

-But before you jump into your first job, you need to make sure this is good fit for you.
+But before you jump into your first job as a babysitter, you need to make sure this is good fit for you.
 Here are some things that you need to consider:

 • Do you enjoy being around kids?
 If the answer to this isn't "yes", you need to move on to a different money-making area.
 It really is that important.
 Kids (and parents) can tell usually tell whether you like them, and it can make all the difference in how well the job goes.

 • Are you responsible?
 Being responsible is a key part of being a babysitter.
-You are responsible for the children you are watching - and their parents have put a great deal of trust in you.
+You are in charge for the children you are watching - and their parents have put a great deal of trust in you.

 • Are you mature?
 Can you handle an emergency?
 Although unlikely, an emergency can happen while you are babysitting.
 You must be able to handle the situation, which is a combination of knowing what to do as well as being able to actually do it.
 This doesn't always come with age - although it helps.